 Not only that, but using a humidifier during the night can minimize snoring and congestion, help decrease the amount of any allergens, viruses and bacteria in the air, and even relieve a dry scalp.
 Again, be careful to ensure the amount of humidity doesn’t exceed the ideal range, which could result in disrupted sleep patterns.

-There are many different types of humidifiers available:
+There are many different types of humidifiers available for seniors with COPD:

 - Central humidifiers, which are built within the house’s central heating/air conditioning unit; the most costly option, but one that benefits the whole house rather than only one room